ENGLISH FOR CONGRESS POSITION PAPER (Revised April 2018)

 released with poor work and conduct records would be denied

-approval for the guest worker program and any earnings from
+approval for the guest worker program and some or all of their

-their periods of incarceration would be confiscated prior to
+earnings from their periods of incarceration could be

-program for repeated entry violations would be highly
+labor incarceration program for repeated entry violations would

-controversial, it would provide both disincentives and well as
+be highly controversial, it would provide both disincentives and

 If the new national identify, employment applicant clearance, humane border crossing violation punishment , and controlled guest worker programs do not reduce the numbers of illegal entrants into this country, then increased border surveillance and physical security measures must be instituted.
-The Army and Marine Corps must be assigned the permanent mission to support and assist the Border Patrol in its border security efforts.
+The ongoing controversy about the construction of a border wall with its multi-Billion dollar expense should be the last option if the surveillance and the other measures mentioned are ineffective.
+The Army and Marine Corps should be assigned the permanent mission to provide standby backup support and assistance when needed by the Border Patrol in its border security efforts.
 The National Guard should not be used permanently for this mission as it already has assigned homeland security and emergency response responsibilities in its home states.

 Designed by Imad-ad-Dean, Inc.